Depression

 The pathophysiology of depression is the depletion of norepinephrine, dopamine or neurotransmitters serotonin in the central nervous system.
 Depression could lead to psychomotor retardation and psychomotor restlessness.
 Depression could lead to heart problems, anxiety, high blood pressure and even premature death if neglected.

-What is the Expected Prognosis of Depression?
+Expected Prognosis of Depression

 The expected prognosis of depression is usually better with medication and therapy.
 It is possible only when the person accepts that they suffer from depression.
 Otherwise, depression tends to become chronic.
 Therefore, early diagnosis and treatment of depression are very important.